nolafs/marmalade-holding/site/content/faqs/cluedo.md

       * Your purchase order receipt(s).
 For Android, we need to see the GPA number.

-      * The in-game Settings screen.
+      * For Clue/Cluedo, please provide a screenshot of the second page of the Settings screen (swipe from the right).

       We can then use this information to resolve the problem.